xuzheng465/notes/CSAPP/Caches/Cache 1.md

   * **Tag** field of address as identifier
   * **Valid** bit (1 bit): Whether cache slot was filled in
   * 必要的替换管理位(LRU bits)

+## Read and Write

+### Handling Cache Hits

+* Read Hits
+* Write Hits
+  1. Write-Through Policy: Always write data to cache and to memory (through cache)
+     * Forces cache and memory to always be consistent
+     * Slow! (every memory access is long)
+     * Include a Write Buffer that updates memory in parallel with processor
+  2. **Write-back Policy**: Write data only to cache, then update memory when block is removed
+     * Allows cache and memory to be inconsistent
+     * Multiple writes collected in cache, single write to memory per block
+     * **Dirty bit**: Extra bit per cache row that is set if block was written to (is "dirty") and needs to be written back.

+### Handling Cache Misses